mysticetus-inc/dotcom/site/content/_index.md

 >}}

 {{< components/call-to-action
-	title= "Over $1.6 million USD saved by Mysticetus was directly measured during one 4 month operation." subTitle= "A 2016 case study (Cook Inlet Seismic Survey) measured a significant operational cost savings in the prevention of false shutdowns and delays alone.
+	title= "Over $1.6 million USD savings was directly measured during one 4 month operation." subTitle= "A 2016 case study on Mysticetus use (Cook Inlet Seismic Survey) measured a significant operational cost savings in the prevention of false shutdowns and delays alone.
 Imagine what Mysticetus can do for you." button1Text="Request a Demo"
 	button1Link="demo"
 	button2Text="Ask a Question"
 	button2Link="contact"
-	supportingText="Let us demo Mysticetus tomorrow to see how Mysticetus can positively impact your operations."
+	supportingText="Let us demo Mysticetus tomorrow to see how its use can positively impact your operations."
 >}}